 |---|---|---|

-Specificity | The description names a domain ('Coverage Report Analyzer') but describes no concrete actions.
+Specificity | The description names a domain ('Coverage Report Analyzer') but does not describe any concrete actions.
 There are no specific capabilities listed such as parsing coverage files, identifying uncovered lines, generating summaries, etc. | 1 / 3 |

 Completeness | The description fails to answer 'what does this do' beyond the name, and there is no explicit 'when should Claude use it' clause.
-The 'Triggers on' line just repeats the skill name rather than providing meaningful trigger guidance. | 1 / 3 |
+The 'Triggers on' line is just the skill name repeated, not meaningful trigger guidance. | 1 / 3 |

 Trigger Term Quality | The trigger terms are just 'coverage report analyzer' repeated twice.
-It misses natural user phrases like 'code coverage', 'test coverage', 'uncovered lines', 'coverage percentage', '.lcov', 'coverage gaps', etc. | 1 / 3 |
+It misses natural user phrases like 'code coverage', 'test coverage', 'coverage percentage', 'uncovered lines', '.lcov', 'coverage gaps', etc. | 1 / 3 |

 Distinctiveness Conflict Risk | The term 'Coverage Report Analyzer' is somewhat specific to a niche (test coverage analysis), which provides some distinctiveness.
 However, the lack of concrete actions or file types means it could overlap with general test automation or reporting skills. | 2 / 3 |